ACCUPLACER Practice Test

 11. Trigonometry: 1-3 Questions

-WritePlacer Essay Placement Test
+WritePlacer Essay (1 Essay)

-The WritePlacer essay placement test is an essay test.
 Your essay will be evaluated on the following characteristics:

 1. Purpose and Focus